-Facebook has changed its rules for contests and promotions.
-Before, to run a contest on Facebook, you had to use an app or risk Facebook shutting your contest down.
+Facebook changed its rules for contests and promotions in August of 2013.
+Before then, to run a contest on Facebook you had to use an app or risk Facebook shutting your contest down.

-In August of 2013, Facebook announced changes to its contest rules.
 Now, you can run promotions and contests directly on your Facebook fan page, which means you can collect entries by having fans comment on posts or liking a page post.
 You can also use likes as votes in your contest to determine the winner.
-While Facebook's new contest rules give you more flexibility on running contests, be sure to implement contest rules that follow the law so you don't end up in legal trouble.
+While Facebook's contest rules give you flexibility on running contests, be sure to implement contest rules that follow the law so you don't end up in legal trouble.